schellingerhout/schellingerhout.github.io/_posts/2017-12-01-sieve-of-eratosthenes.md

 ### 2 is the odd man out

-All primes are odd except for 2, which forces us to have a check every iteration of the loop.
-In all other cases we can move check for our next prime value starting with the previous prime's position plus 2.
+All primes are odd except for 2, which forces us to have a check every iteration of the loop for this exceptional case.
+In all other cases we can check for our next prime value starting with the previous prime's position plus 2.

-To that end we can set all the bits in our bitfield for 2s first before repeating the same process for primes 3 and up.
+To eliminate this the check for 2 each iteration (and since 2 is a trivial case) we can set all the bits in our bitfield for 2s first before repeating the same process for primes 3 and up.

  {% highlight pascal %}
 LMultiple := 2;